vipulgupta2048/talkswith2048/README.md

 **#4** - I have stopped logging updates.
 New content all the time. **YOLO**.

-At last, I am thankful for each and every person who waited till my talk finished to share their valuable feedback, shared opportunities, and asked the right questions that made me learn more.
+At last, I am thankful for each person who waited till my talk finished to share their valuable feedback, shared opportunities, and asked the right questions that made me learn more.
 The people who kept me soaring in high regard and also kept me close to the ground.
 Every bit of my Bachelor's helped me in my growth essentially.
 Be it personal, academic, professional.
 I hope this information is useful and inspiring, for people looking to contribute and expose themselves to everything that is out there and make the most of it.
 I for one, have always loved to do that.
 Read more good things about these [people in my life](https://mixstersite.wordpress.com/2020/03/19/thankyou2020/#more-2367).